 The Mission of God and the Mission of Social Justice

 Our mission as Christians is to align ourselves with the law of God.
-That’s our mission in justice—to see to it that things align with “thus saith the Lord.”
+That’s our mission concerning justice—to see to it that things align with “thus saith the Lord.”
 That is not the mission of social justice.
 To understand the mission of social justice, you have to understand a couple of concepts.
 When you know the roots of these concepts that undergird critical theory, critical race theory, and intersectionality, you will discover that social justice is inherently incompatible with biblical justice.

 For example, the concepts of critical social justice, critical theory, critical race theory, and intersectionality, these terms are part of a very long line of ideas and ideologies.
 We go back to Karl Marx and his concept of conflict theory.
 Conflict theory for Marx was his way of explaining sociology and the relationships between people.
 Marx argued that the root of relationships between people is a conflict over limited resources.
 The whole idea of the bourgeois and the proletariat, of the haves and the have-nots, of Marxism versus capitalism is rooted and grounded in conflict theory.